Mirac20/Data_projects_TripleTen/sprint7_bankcustomers_churn_predicition/README.md

 ## Project description

 Beta Bank customers are leaving, chipping away every month.
-The bank figured it is cheaper to save the existing customers rather than to attract new ones.
+The bank figured it is cheaper to save the existing customers rather than attract new ones.
 This project is focused on predicting whether a customer will leave the bank soon.
 We have data on clients’ past behavior and termination of contracts with the bank.
 The goal in this project is to build a model with the maximum possible F1 score, then, measure the AUC-ROC metric and compare it with the F1.